Disclaimer: I don't own Harry Potter.

 And by them enjoying it, Harry had no doubt that Tom actually meant that he would.
 The sinister wording left no illusions; Tom had done something awful to Harry's door.
 But... but magic?
 Tom... no, Uncle Vernon said that there was no such thing as magic.

-But once Tom was finished speaking, there was a loud banging on the closet door.
+Harry opened his mouth to ask, but almost as soon as Tom was finished speaking there was a loud banging on the closet door.
 "Why won't this blasted door open?"
 Harry heard Uncle Vernon snarl, and then there was a bright flash of red light and the sound of something thudding against the far wall.

 ~Next time, it won't take nearly so long for the wards to kick in,~ Tom murmured.
-And exactly as he said, the doorknob rattled once more, and then there was another flash of light followed by a high pitched shriek that Harry recognized as belonging to his Aunt followed by another thud.
+And exactly as he said, the doorknob rattled once more, and then there was another flash of light followed by a high pitched shriek.
+Harry recognized that tone as belonging to his Aunt.
+The shriek was followed by another loud thud.